Asset management

 - an inventory and estimated replacement value

-- a current and projected condition
+- a current and projected performance

 - an average annual funding amount